• hoopla •

 Part of Speech: Noun

 Meaning: 1.
 (Colloquial) Ballyhoo, foofaraw, hullabaloo; a boisterous, extravagant, jovial commotion.
-2. Two games involving throwing either a ball through a hoop or throwing the hoop itself as a test of accuracy.
+2. Two games involving either throwing a ball through a hoop or throwing the hoop itself as a test of accuracy.

 Notes: Hoopla in the US is a game in which the players throw balls through circles positioned on a clown's head and hands.
 In the UK it is a game in which players throw rings at a number of articles on a board in order to win one by completely encircling it with a ring.
 In both countries it refers to a boisterous event expressed by a lexical orphan, hoopla, a word without derivational relatives.

 In Play: Today's word generally refers to a confused and confusing noise: "I've never seen such hoopla as an American political convention."
-However, it may metaphorically refer to a big, mixed-media campaign: "The Teddy Baer Toy Company announced its new inflatable dartboard with so much hoopla, it made a big splash with toy dealers."
+However, it may metaphorically refer to a big, mixed-media campaign: "The Teddy Bear Toy Company announced its new inflatable dartboard with so much hoopla, it made a big splash with toy dealers."

 Word History: Today's Good Word apparently was derived from whoop, an exclamation of excitement, surprise, or exultation along the lines of whoopee! and (w)hoop-de-doo.
-The initial W is this word is usually silent and it isn't even always written.
+The initial W of this word is usually silent and it isn't even always written.
 This word may have been influenced by French houp-là "upsy-daisy", which you would say when lifting a heavy object or throwing a baby up in the air.
 Houp is an imaginative creation, perhaps from the sound a person might make when lifting a heavy object.
 Là means "there", as in voilà, literally "see there", but used in situations similar to those in which English speakers would say, "There!" or "Here!"
-(Without much hoopla, we would now like to thank Suzanne Williams for suggesting today's Good Word.)
+(Without much hoopla, we would now like to thank Suzanne Williams for suggesting today's rather goofy Good Word.)